clshortfuse/materialdesignweb/components/core/textfield/README.md

 # Notes

+Use `rows` attribute to define minimum size of multiline or textarea fields. `.mdw-textfield__border-line` is not needed with textarea or boxed fields, but the element does not need to be removed since it is automatically hidden.

 Detection as to whether the input value is filled is based on `:placeholder-shown`.
 The `placeholder` attribute needs to be present and not blank.
 Use an empty space (`placeholder=" "`) to appear blank instead of a blank or non-existant attribute.
 As a fallback, browsers that don't support support `:placeholder-shown` will have their labels permanently floated above the input box.
 Initializing the element with Javascript will ensure the label acts according to spec.